ikraamg/ForestRPG/README.md

 ## Game Design

 The game uses high-quality sprites to bring all scenes to life.
 User can expect well-designed animations and map textures.
-I used [Tiled](https://www.mapeditor.org/) to design the game map.

 ### Robin